-The naïve search result for an intervention is validated and accepted based on the criterion that all six gold standard articles for that intervention can be retrieved.
-If not, the search is repeated with different, often more specific keywords until the gold standard articles can be retrieved.
+The naïve search result for an intervention is validated and accepted based on the criterion that all gold standard articles published in the 2010-2022 period for that intervention can be retrieved.
+If not, the search is repeated with different, often more specific keywords until thse gold standard articles can be retrieved.
 Besides validating the naïve search result on the gold standard article set, we also validate it on a second external article set, which we retrieve by taking a snowball sample over the gold standard articles.
 More specifically, we enter the title of each gold standard article on the "connectedpapers.com" website, and select all papers that are suggested in the resulting network, and all papers under the "Derivative works" tab, that were published between the 2010-2022 period and are relevant to the query of interest as judged by the corresponding author.
+Note that not all these documents need to be retrieved for the search to continue.
+These external articles serve as a benchmark for how well the search strategy is performing and as an indicator which signals whether the search should be terminated or not.

 Given the “naïve” search results, the second step consists of iterating on this search.
 This is done by extracting keywords from the corpus of the naive search, those keywords as listed by the authors, and keywords from the titles and abstracts with the RAKE.
 These keywords are filtered manually on the basis of relevance, and subsequently filtered again on the basis of being the most central in a keyword co-occurrence network (KCN) (Radhakrishnan, Erbis, Isaacs, & Kamarthi, 2017).
 It is assumed that keywords that occur frequently in articles in the corpus and with certain other words will be more effective in addressing the literature.
 About the first sixty of these keywords - which are the keywords with the highest network degree - are selected, because most search systems, such as Web of Science, do not allow more than about sixty words in a search string, as such providing a natural cut-off.
-This threshold is equal to fifty for search the Sociological Abstracts database in ProQuest.
+This threshold is about equal to fifty for search the Sociological Abstracts database in ProQuest.
 This iterative process continues until the coverage increase is less than 5 to 10% relative to the previous iteration.
 This usually occurs after three iterations.
 At that point, we assume that most of the literature with the initial naive search as its basis has been addressed.
 Note that we merge the search results of each iteration with the previous iteration to maximize coverage.
 Also note that we quantify search precision for each iteration by inspecting the degree to which the gold standard and especially the external article set can be retrieved.
 This too functions as a stopping criterion, i.e., if the increase in the number of external articles is small or zero between subsequent iterations, this is grounds for terminating the search.
+A final stopping criterion is the number of retrieved documents.
+If the increase in this number is very rapid as judged by the corresponding author, the search is also terminated, due to limited time and resources available for processing document sets of such sizes.

 All required files for replicating the literature search for each intervention, i.e., the “gold standard” article sets and R-files, will be made available in the GitHub repository of the corresponding author (https://github.com/jwgsim/Paper-Meta-Analysis-Interethnic-Attitudes) after the searches have been conducted.
 Please refer to the annotation of these R-files for additional, more specific information on the search procedure.